 - When the estimated total cost of the project, including mitigation costs, is greater than \$200 million.
-Based upon best available information and professional judgement, the estimated total project cost is assumed to be less than \$200 million. - When the Governor of an affected State requests a peer review by independent experts.
+The project first cost of the likely recommended plan is estimated to fall between \$400 million and \$500 million. - When the Governor of an affected State requests a peer review by independent experts.
 There has not been a request for independent peer review by the Governor of California. - When the Chief of Engineers determines the project study is controversial due to significant public dispute over the size, nature, or effects of the project or the economic or environmental costs or benefits of the project.
 The project study has not been deemed controversial by the Chief of Engineers.
 The study/project is not likely to involve significant public dispute as to its size, nature, or effects of the project or its economic or environmental costs or benefits as improvements are proposed to an existing port/channel and the NEPA document being prepared for this study is an EA.
 The previous -50-foot project was not controversial, and this study/project is anticipated to be the same.